Pennington family reunion

 Mattie Bell married her high school sweetheart, Mack T. Hayes, a native of Halls Gap and they settled in Covington and Later Cincinnati.
 She attended nursing school and was among the first black Registered Nurses at Christ Hospital in Cincinnati.
 She remained in the field for 50 years.
 She continued to travel, host dinner parties and sew until her health began to decline.
 They had one child that did not survive past infancy.

-John "Frank" Franklin is married to Ruby, with whom he united more than fifty-five years ago.
+John "Frank" Franklin was married to Ruby for more than fifty-five years.
 Frank settled in Detroit where he became a salesman for GM, specializing in Cadillacs.
 He was the first Black American to represent any automobile company at an international auto show.
-After retirement he and Ruby moved to New Mexico where they have lived for over 30 years.
-Frank is the last surviving sibling.
+After retirement he and Ruby moved to New Mexico where they lived for over 30 years.

 Tentative Schedule